Xerxemi/auto-MBW-rt/README.md

 h11._util.LocalProtocolError: Can't send data when our state is ERROR
 ```

-- If the worst case happens a.k.a. program crash while merging after optimization, you will need to merge manually with the receipe (27 numbers, indexed from 0 to 26). **Since there is bug in [sd-webui-runtime-block-merge](https://github.com/Xynonners/sd-webui-runtime-block-merge), please refer the image below.** [PoC script.](docs/recover_from_log.py) tldr: IN00-IN11, M00, TIME_EMBED, OUT00-OUT11, OUT.
+- If the worst case happens a.k.a. program crash while merging after optimization, you will need to merge manually with the receipe (27 numbers, indexed from 0 to 26). **Since there is bug in [sd-webui-runtime-block-merge](https://github.com/Xynonners/sd-webui-runtime-block-merge), please refer the image below.** [PoC script.](docs/recover_from_log.py) tldr: IN00-IN11, M00, TIME_EMBED, OUT00-OUT11, OUT. *Fixed in my fork.
+Swap it back if using my fork.*

 ![docs/recover_from_log.JPG](docs/recover_from_log.JPG)